extreal-dev/Extreal.Integration.P2P.WebRTC/README.md

   - Error notification if a group cannot be created because a connection cannot be made (connection failure)
 - Virtual space
   - Client can join a group (client join)
+  - Two clients can join a group (multiple client join)
   - Clients can leave the group (client exit)
   - Ability to return to the group selection screen (host stop)
   - Error notification if connection is interrupted (connection interrupted)